-&lt;sup>86 Minn.
+&lt;sup>16 Minn.
 R. 1400.2080, subp.
 6. The 33-day requirement applies only if you are mailing the requirement; otherwise, it must be 30 days before the comment period ends.

 A Certificate of Accuracy of the Mailing List and a Certificate of Mailing must be completed and saved for submission to OAH.
 The date on the Certificate of Mailing should be the same as the date that the Notice was sent.
 Forms for the certificates are in the appendix as CRT-LIST and CRT-MLNG.
-If one person performs both actions, you can create a single certificate for that person that covers both actions.
+If one person performs both actions, you can create a single certificate for that person that covers both actions (see CRT-LIST-MLNG-SAMPLE).